sebv/node-soda-sync/README.markdown

 ## usage (coffeescript)

-Notice the extra 'mode' field in the createClient options.
+When calling createClient to get a new browser object,  add an extra 'mode' field need to be passed in the options.

 All the methods from [soda](http://github.com/LearnBoost/soda.git) /
 [Selenium](http://seleniumhq.org) are available.

 In sync mode, the browser function must to be run within a Soda block.
 This block holds the fiber environment.
 The Soda block context is set to the browser,